auth0/auth0-PHP/README.md

 #### Accepting user invitations

 Auth0 Organizations allow users to be invited using emailed links, which will direct a user back to your application.
-The user will be sent to your application URL based on your configured `Application Login URI,` which you can change from your application's settings inside the Auth0 dashboard.
+The user will be sent to your application URL based on your configured `Application Login URI`, which you can change from your application's settings inside the Auth0 dashboard.

-When the user arrives at your application using an invite link, three query parameters are available: `invitation,` `organization,` and `organization_name.` These will always be delivered using a GET request.
+When the user arrives at your application using an invite link, three query parameters are available: `invitation`, `organization`, and `organization_name.` These will always be delivered using a GET request.

 A helper function is provided to handle extracting these query parameters and automatically redirecting to the Universal Login page: